Sjögren's disease: Non-Hodgkin lymphoma

 Results from several studies indicate that, compared to other autoimmune diseases, Sjögren's disease is associated with a notably high incidence of non-Hodgkin lymphoma, a cancer of white blood cells.
-About 5% of patients with SS develop some form of lymphoid malignancy.
+About 5% of patients with Sjögren's develop some form of lymphoid malignancy.
 Patients with severe cases are much more likely to develop lymphomas than patients with mild or moderate cases.
 The most common lymphomas are salivary extranodal marginal zone B cell lymphomas (MALT lymphomas in the salivary glands) and diffuse large B-cell lymphoma.

-Lymphomagenesis in primary Sjögren's disease patients is considered a multistep process, with the first step being chronic stimulation of autoimmune B cells, especially B cells that produce rheumatoid factor at sites targeted by the disease.
+Lymphomagenesis in primary Sjögren's disease patients is considered a multistep process, with the first step being chronic stimulation of autoimmune B cells, especially B-cells that produce rheumatoid factor at sites targeted by the disease.
 This increases the frequency of oncogenic mutation, leading to any dysfunction at checkpoints of autoimmune B-cell activation to transform into malignancy.
 A study's findings concluded that continuous stimulation of autoimmune B cells leads to subtle germinal abnormalities in genes having specific consequences in B cells, which underlie the susceptibility to lymphoma.